Interview on Political Plans in the Fight Against Money Laundering

-Interview with Dr Jacob Wende
+Interview with Dr. Jacob Wende

-• the establishment of a Federal Office for Financial Crime (BBF)
+• the establishment of a Federal Office for Financial Crime (BBF),

-• Binding transparency rules
+• mandatory transparency rules,

-"[The measures] are of course to be welcomed.
-However, the details and specific measures remain unclear. [...]
-The BBF was actually supposed to come into force during this legislative period and would have linked several important tasks.
-However, the Greens have stopped the legislative process." - Dr Jacob Wende
+“The measures are certainly welcome.
+But in detail, the explanations and specific actions remain unclear. […] The BBF was actually supposed to be established during this legislative period and would have had several important responsibilities.
+However, the Greens halted the legislative process.” — Dr. Jacob Wende

 The full article is available online at Frankfurter Rundschau: Read article →